Changelog & monthly updates

 Hi there 👋

-Flo here — this one’s a banger: a brand‑new agentic engine, native Gmail/Calendar/Drive, and long‑term memory.
-Here’s the catch though!
+Flo here — this one’s a banger: a brand‑new agentic engine, 30+ new integrations — including Google Calendar, Gmail and Drive and long‑term memory.
 Everything bellow is released today in BETA.
-Over 30% of Notis has been rewritten and I want Notis to get more reliable — not the opposite.
-If you want to join our beta program you’ll first need to join the Slack community.
-Also, starting next month, the Beta channel will be reserved for Pro+ users as will be most of the features bellow; so now is your chance.
+If you want to join the new beta program you’ll first need to join the Slack community and you’ll find the instructions under the beta Slack channel.
+Starting next month, the Beta channel will be reserved for Pro+ users as will be most of the features bellow; so now is your chance to activate those features for free!
 Ok, let’s roll.

 New agentic engine - Notis V3